I love living in Stuttgart but don't write about it often, so here's a glimpse into some of the best things to see and do in this city.

 11. Christmas Markets

 Christmas markets in Germany are something special that everyone should experience at least once in their lifetime.
 Scents of cinnamon, nutmeg, mulled wine, and fresh bread fill the air.
 The Christmas stalls have a friendly competition each year to see who has the most decorated rooftop.
 As a result each stall has an intricately decorated roof.
 The market in Stuttgart is sprawled out across the entire downtown area.
 There are over 250 stalls total and it is one of the largest and oldest markets in Germany.
 There is also a Finnish market where you can get the best salmon and glögli (Finnish mulled wine) around.

 12. Beer & Biergartens

 Schlossgarten, Karlshöhe, Aussichtsreich, Bärenschlössle, and Teehaus are just some of the many biergartens in Stuttgart.
-Some biergartens are situated hillside among vineyards, providing great views of Stuttgart and the Swabian Alb.
-If you visit Stuttgart or Germany in general, you have to stop by at least one biergarten.
-If beer isn't your thing you can still get wine or other drinks as well.
+Some biergartens are hillside and among the vineyards, providing great views of Stuttgart and the Swabian Alb.
+If you visit Stuttgart, you have to stop by at least one biergarten.
+If beer isn't your thing you can still get wine or Apfelschorle.
 Biergartens also serve basic traditional German foods such as bratwurst.

-Feuersee & Johannekirche is just southwest of downtown Stuttgart and within walking distance.
+Feuersee & Johannekirche is just southwest of downtown Stuttgart.
 The church is beautiful and it makes for great photos.
 The church was badly damaged during World War II and the tower was intentionally left incomplete to serve as a war memorial.

 14. Wilhelma Zoo

-Right in the heart of the city, the Wilhelma Zoo has some of the most species of animals in the world.
+Right in the heart of the city, Wilhelma Zoo is a beautiful zoo with a large variety of animal species.
 It is also home to large botanical gardens with over 7,000 species of plants.
 In the summer the zoo is a magnificent display of color and greenery.